pyston/pyston/README.md

    Inside this directory are also different "portable dir" releases made from the different distibution deb packages.
    Decide on which portable dir to use - the oldest version will run with most dists but will also bundle the oldes libs.
 4. execute `$ make tune; pyston/tools/bench_release.sh` to generate benchmark results.

-## Checking for Pyston at runtime

-Our current recommended way to see if your Python code is running on Pyston is to do `hasattr(sys, "pyston_version_info")`.